 At Bayham Abbey we have use of the adjacent field.
 Stewards will be on duty to help you park.
 Please note that it can take a couple of minutes to walk from your car to the Abbey.
 In addition to this, if the ground is soft underfoot, appropriate footwear should be worn.

-If you have special access requirements, please contact LMF so that we can allocate a bay nearer to the Abbey.
+If you have special access requirements, please contact LMF so that we can allocate a parking space nearer to the church or Abbey.

 Ticket price differs from concert to concert but is clearly shown on the website for each event

 I see that children are free.
 What age is one still considered to be a child?

 Up to and including the age of 16, as we want to encourage young people to listen to classical music and attend concerts.
 We think that the intimacy of concerts at St Mary’s is the perfect place to start what will hopefully be a lifelong interest in classical music.

 I’ve bought tickets for a concert which I no longer can attend, can I get a refund?

 Unfortunately not.
 This is stated under the Terms and Conditions section of the website.

 Is there any special information that I should know for the opera at Bayham?

 - The gates open at 5.30pm and the opera begins at 7.30pm

 - The opera consists of two halves, each of around 55 minutes.
 There will be an interval of 30 minutes and the opera should finish around 10pm